pracsol/ModernDiskQueue/README.md

 ## Removing or Resetting Queues

 Queues create a directory and set of files for storage.
 You can remove all files for a queue with the `HardDeleteAsync` method.
-If you give `true` as the reset parameter, the directory will be written again without any of the files*.
+If you give `true` as the reset parameter, the directory will be written again without any of the files.

-WARNING: This WILL delete ANY AND ALL files inside the queue directory.
+⚠️ WARNING: This WILL delete ANY AND ALL files inside the queue directory.
 You should not call this method in normal use.
 If you start a queue with the same path as an existing directory, this method will delete the entire directory, not just the queue files.